-That said, what about at the ol’ home front?
-While it’s a must in the business, it’s all too often lacking at home, so I thought we’d better revisit the ground rules and spell ‘em out in big letters.
+That said, what about the home front?
+While it’s a must in the business, it’s all too often lacking at home, so we’d best revisit the ground rules and spell ‘em out in big letters.
 In this day and age when more and more foods are making folks sick and even killing some, you simply must take matters into your own hands.

 You can and should print this one out and stick it to your fridge with one of those goofy magnets.

 Understand and Respect the Food Temperature Danger Zone.

 Bacteria love temperatures between 40º F and 140º F, so naturally, we want to strictly limit food from hanging out in that range.
 The mantra is ‘Keep cold food cold and hot food hot,’ and yes, it is that simple.
 Couple temperature with time, and you’re ahead of the curve.
 Don’t let anything hang in the zone for longer than 60 minutes – and that’s a total running time.
 Think about this: Between shopping, prep, and finally cooking, how much time has elapsed with food in the temperature danger zone?
 You buy a steak first thing at the store, and you’re doing a good sized shopping – comparing, saving, all that stuff.
 By the time you get that steak home and in the fridge, how long has it been in the danger zone?
 For most of us, I’ll bet you’re real close to an hour, and you haven’t even started prepping and cooking yet.
 Before we fix that issue, let’s look a bit closer at the spectrum itself.

 Cooking, Prep, & Storage Temperature Ranges